-5.1 Employees should ensure that with any use of social media in their professional capacity that they must have formal authorisation to use social media on behalf of the Council and follow all set protocols.
-All service areas wishing to use social media to communicate with the public by setting up a corporate social media account must first gain authorisation.
-This involves completing a business case which is reviewed by the Marketing and Media team who will provide advice and make recommendations before seeking authorisation from the relevant Head of Service.
-The business case requires that services first make use of the main corporate social media accounts for a minimum three-month period in order to trial posts and gauge engagement.
-In some cases, authorisation will not be granted and alternative options recommended with reference to the council's 'social media best practice guidelines'.
-The form can be found on the intranet.
-Once authorisation is obtained, the relevant employee - with assistance from the Marketing and Media team - must ensure all social media applications are consistent with the required policies.
-All new social media accounts must be registered with the corporate marketing and media team.
-All corporate social media accounts are subject to sixmonthly audits.
+- 5.1 The Council does not permit the use of personal social media accounts for work purposes.
+Employees who wish to communicate with persons whilst representing the Council in their professional capacity should do so by obtaining authorisation to set up or utilise an account appropriate to the business activity.
+This could potentially breach articles 7 and 8 of the Data Protection Act. - 5.2 Employees should ensure that with any use of social media in their professional capacity that they must have formal authorisation to use social media on behalf of the Council and follow all set protocols.
+All service areas wishing to use social media to communicate with the public must first gain authorisation from their respective Head of Service.
+This can be done by completing the relevant business case form which can be found on the intranet.
+Once authorisation is obtained, the service must then contact the Marketing and Media in order to ensure all social media applications are consistent with the required policies.
+All new social media accounts must be registered with the corporate marketing and media team. - 5.3 Any proposed use of unsupported or genre based social media will be considered subject to reviewing the security and suitability of the proposed service.